sashakarcz/blog/content/posts/dreams/crusader.md

 title: "The Crusader"
 date: 2025-02-26
 slug: /the-crusader/
-description: "This dream is a story of transformation through suffering, a journey through the archetypal death and rebirth process.
-The dream ego has undergone the classic night sea journey, but instead of returning as a victorious hero, he returns as something else entirely—neither good nor evil, neither saint nor damned."
+description: "A symbolic dream of transformation through suffering, descent into the Shadow, and the long exile of the wounded hero—explored through a Jungian lens"
 image: images/crusader.png
 categories:
   - dreams